 - Process until it's at the desired consistency, scraping the sides with a soft spatula as needed.

 Optional Omnivore Variation

-Serve with grated cheese such as Pecorino Romano or Parmesan.
+Serve with grated cheese such as pecorino Romano or parmesan.

-But wait – pesto isn’t just for dressing pasta!
+Pesto isn’t just for dressing pasta!
 It can be used in so many other ways.
 Enjoy it as a dip, alternate pizza sauce, sandwich spread, salad dressing, tomato spread, soup garnish, and more.
 Feel free to share other ways you enjoy serving it in the comment box below.

 If you enjoy this Vegan Nut-Free Pesto recipe you may also like my Chickpea Pasta with Sautéed Veggies recipe.